ikrima/gamedevguide/contents/guides/ue4guide/wip/Programming Guide Notes.md

 - Comment third party code with special comments

 // @third party code - BEGIN PhysX
-#include <PhysX.h>
+\#include &lt;PhysX.h>
 // @third party code - END PhysX

 - Braces should be on a new line

 - Minimize file-coupling by using forward declarations instead of include headers when possible

-- Use \#pragma once
+- Use #pragma once

 - Fine-grained header inclusion: Include every header you need directl. **Don't rely on a header that is included indirectly by another header you include**

 - Place definitions needed by other modules in the Public directory of a module.
 Everything else should be in the Private directory.
 (Old UE modules use Src/Inc for this distinction).

-- _Never allow float to implicit convert to int32 b/c it's slow._ Always use the appTrunc() function to convert to int32.
+- *Never allow float to implicit convert to int32 b/c it's slow.* Always use the appTrunc() function to convert to int32.
 This will ensure cross-compiler compatibility as well as generate faster code.

 - Interface classes (prefixed with "I") should always be abstract and must not have member variables.
 Interfaces are allowed to contain methods that are not pure-virtual, and even methods that are non-virtual or static, as long as they are implemented inline.